 Figure 3-21 shows the simulated views of the BRP HDD contingency corridor from KOP 40, 15 to 20 years after construction, while Figure 3-22 shows this simulation with the permanent right-of-way outlined in yellow, for viewer clarity.
-From this KOP, actual views of the BRP

-HDD contingency corridor would be minimal to nonexistent, due to the presence of dense vegetation, even in leaf-off conditions.
+From this KOP, actual views of the BRP HDD contingency corridor would be minimal to nonexistent, due to a combination of factors, including the distance from the KOP; the presence of dense vegetation, even in leaf-off conditions; and the orientation of the ACP corridor perpendicular to the viewer.
+The latter factor prohibits any axial views of the corridor (where a gap in trees would be most noticeable), and enables intervening vegetation to screen views.